ros-tooling/libstatistics_collector/README.md

  Classes for calculating ROS 2 message age and message period statistics are also implemented.
 - A `MovingAverageStatistics` class for calculating moving average statistics

+## Quality Declaration

+This package claims to be in the Quality Level 4 category, see the [Quality Declaration](./QUALITY_DECLARATION.md) for more details.